judsonlmoore/judsonlmoore.com/_pages/happiness.md

 ### 6 Philosophies to live your life by

-Here are the 6 philophies by which I strive to live my life by every day.
+Here are the six philosophies by which I strive to live my life every day.

 - [Find your *what if* and live it every day](/the-first-philosophy-find-your-what-if/)
 - [Show up](/the-second-philosophy-show-up/)